hydro-project/hydroflow/book/architecture.md

 the distinction between these two layers.
 It offers a natural `Iterator`-like chaining syntax for building graphs that get parsed and compiled into a scheduled graph of one or more compiled subgraphs.
 Please see the [Surface Syntax](./surface_syntax.md) docs for more information.

+> **Deprecated**:  There is a _Surface API_ that provides an `Iterator`-like chaining syntax in Rust.
+The Surface API code lives in [`hydroflow::builder`](https://hydro-project.github.io/hydroflow/doc/hydroflow/builder/index.html).
+Some of the examples still use this API.

 Alternatively, the _Core API_ allows you to interact with handoffs directly at a low level.
 It doesn't provide any notion of chainable operators.
 You can use Rust `Iterator`s or any other arbitrary Rust code to implement the operators.

-We intend users to use the Surface Syntax as it is much more friendly, but as Hydroflow is in active development some operators might not be available in the Surface Syntax, in which case the Core API can be used instead.
-If you find yourself in this sitation be sure to [submit an issue](https://github.com/hydro-project/hydroflow/issues/new)!

-> **Deprecated**:  There is a _Surface API_ that provides an `Iterator`-like chaining syntax in Rust.
-The Surface API code lives in [`hydroflow::builder`](https://hydro-project.github.io/hydroflow/doc/hydroflow/builder/index.html).

 The Core API lives in [`hydroflow::scheduled`](https://hydro-project.github.io/hydroflow/doc/hydroflow/scheduled/index.html), mainly in methods on the [`Hydroflow` struct](https://hydro-project.github.io/hydroflow/doc/hydroflow/scheduled/graph/struct.Hydroflow.html).
 Compiled push-based iterators live in [`hydroflow::compiled`](https://hydro-project.github.io/hydroflow/doc/hydroflow/compiled/index.html).
+We intend users to use the Surface Syntax as it is much more friendly, but as
+Hydroflow is in active development some operators might not be available in the Surface Syntax, in which case the Core API can be used instead.
+If you find yourself in this sitation be sure to [submit an issue](https://github.com/hydro-project/hydroflow/issues/new)!

 ## Scheduling

 ## Handoffs